GoldenCoddy/Lotto/README.md

 # Simple Lotto
 This is a very simpel Lotto application written in Java

-You can guess numbers as if playing Lotto
+You can guess numbers as if playing lotto

 Features:
 ```
 Guess number,
-Randomly generate Numbers,
+Randomly generate numbers,
-compare them
+Compare them
 ```

 The implemented Bubble Sort class will have it's one repository later because it is actually usefull.